 How to get a business loan with bad credit

-If you’re seeking a business loan but have bad credit, you may run into some difficulties.
+If you’re seeking a business loan but have bad credit, you may run into difficulties.
 Why?
-Because when businesses don’t have established credit or income, lenders often look to the founders for reassurance.
+Because when businesses don’t have established credit or income, lenders often look at the owner’s financials.
 If your personal credit isn’t in good shape, they are more likely to deny your application.

 FAQ